hnakamur/rustc-deb/README.md

 Download [MinGW from
-here](http://mingw-w64.org/doku.php/download/mingw-builds), and choose the `threads=win32,exceptions=dwarf/seh` flavor when installing.
+here](http://mingw-w64.org/doku.php/download/mingw-builds), and choose the `version=4.9.x,threads=win32,exceptions=dwarf/seh` flavor when installing.
+Also, make sure to install to a path without spaces in it.
 After installing, add its `bin` directory to your `PATH`.
 This is due to [#28260](https://github.com/rust-lang/rust/issues/28260), in the future, installing from pacman should be just fine.